 - Bully suppliers into better arrangements, or fight back against oppressive contracts

 - And the most common reason, to suppress new businesses from entering the market so they don't have to compete with them

 I am pro-innovation and I want to see a world that has as much innovation as possible.
-Cartel behaviour is the direct opposite of this, it uses the market power of incumbents (businesses that already exist in an industry) to suppress innovation.
+Cartel behaviour is the direct opposite of this, it uses the market power of incumbents (businesses that already exist in an industry) to force their own agenda, suppressing innovation.
 A cartel exists when businesses agree to act together instead of competing with each other.
 This agreement is designed to drive up the profits of cartel members while maintaining the illusion of competition.

 It’s bad for the world because:

 - It protects ineffective businesses by making it harder for more effective, new businesses to compete

 - This leads to less innovation in the economy

 - Resources are prevented from being accessed by others

 - It's difficult for businesses growing through honest practices to do so affordably, which also creates a cycle of encouraging dishonest business practice as a means to survive

 - Reduces consumer confidence in an industry sector because the price to access a product or its equivalents is set higher than the market would naturally settle to